osirislab/ctf101/docs/cryptography/what-are-hashing-functions.md

 The idea is that each hash should be unique to the text or data (although sometimes it isn’t).
 For example, the hash for “dog” should be different from other hashes.

-You can use command line tools tools or online resources such as this one.
+You can use command line tools or online resources such as this one.
 Example:
 `$ echo -n password | md5  5f4dcc3b5aa765d61d8327deb882cf99`
 Here, “password” is hashed with different hashing algorithms: